 All expenses incurred for entertainment, amusement or recreational expenses, including meals related thereto are not deductible after 2017.
 This is a major change as these expenses were previously 50 percent deductible to the extent that had business purpose.
 Entertainment includes any activity of a type that is generally considered to constitute entertainment, amusement, or recreation, such as entertaining at night clubs, cocktail lounges, theaters, country clubs, golf and athletic clubs and sporting events, and on hunting, fishing, vacation, and similar trips.

 Nondeductible entertainment expenses also include membership fees and dues for any club organized for business, pleasure, recreation, or other social purposes, and any facility fees connected with any of the listed items.
-Meals that are provided for entertainment purposes, or related to and associated with entertainment, are also not deductible.
-Examples would include food purchased in the stadium while attending a sporting event, and meals with clients that occur at an entertainment facility, such as a social or golf club.

 The good news is that the following pretty much survived the entertainment restrictions.
 Activities with continued deductibility include:

 - Entertainment, amusement, and recreation expenses you treat as compensation to employees and that are included as wages for income tax withholding purposes;